secureprogrammingforweb/project/database/db.md

 ### First auth -> returns 1 if True and 0 if false
 select * from auth where username="john" and password="John123";

+### Craete rbac table with student,contributer,admin assigned to a username

+### Create a database with machineNames, repoURL,Ports to be opened

+### Create a database with username and machine running by user